What is Triple Materiality?

 Some companies I’ve worked with have already tried to produce ‘local’ materiality matrices.
 Perhaps in the future we’ll see more of the idea that who is asking and where we are determines the relative importance of the issues.

 Dynamic materiality reminds us that the issues change over time.
 Today’s big impacts after often tomorrow’s financially material ones.
-Triple materiality adds the crucial insight that we need to be think about space.
+Triple materiality adds the crucial insight that we need to be think about space and place.
 We can’t make sense of corporate sustainability unless we understand context.